 Find your care

-As of August 2022, there have been hundreds of confirmed cases of monkeypox in Los Angeles County and more than 7,000 cases in the United States.
+As of November 2022, there have more than 2,000 confirmed cases of monkeypox (mpox) in Los Angeles County and more than 29,000 cases in the United States.

-UCLA Health experts are monitoring the situation to ensure that we are well-prepared to treat you if you test positive for monkeypox.
+UCLA Health experts are monitoring the situation to ensure that we are well-prepared to treat you if you test positive for monkeypox (mpox).

 The 2022 outbreak of monkeypox appear to have spread through close human-to-human contact with someone who has the virus.
 This may mean: